Azasakhe/Netflix/Login-with-Authentication-key.md

 ## How to get the file NFAuthentication.key and the PIN

-To create this file and get the PIN, you need to use one of the following software.<br/>
+To create this file and get the PIN, you need to use one of the following software.

-You can create this file from any computer, no matter what operating system you use.
+You can create this file from any _Personal Computer_, no matter what operating system you use.

-The file created can be used to login on all type of devices/systems where the Netflix add-on is installed.
+The file created can be used to login on all type of devices/systems where the Netflix add-on is installed.<br/>
 The file will become no more valid after 5 days, remember to delete it after his use.

 <details>